UpdatesIran Launched Missiles on 2 U.S. bases in Iraq

 Ain al-Asad air base in the western Anbar desert, Iraq, Sunday, Dec.
 29, 2019.

-Protracted escalations in the Gulf region could also unsettle global energy markets, as Iran is one of the largest oil producers across the world.
+Protracted escalations in the Gulf region could also unsettle global energy markets, as Iran is one of the largest oil producers in the world.

 Tensions between Washington and Tehran have escalated amid President Trump’s withdrawal from the landmark Iran nuclear deal arranged by the Obama administration.

 The 2015 nuclear deal lifted sanctions that mangled Iran’s economy and reduced its oil exports roughly to half.
-Iran – in exchange of sanctions relief – acknowledged limits on its nuclear activity and allowed international inspectors into its facilities.
+In exchange for sanctions relief, Iran acknowledged limits on its nuclear activity and allowed international inspectors into its facilities.

-Iran announced Sunday it would not abide any limits made in the 2015 nuclear agreement on the number of uranium enrichment centrifuges.
-However, Iranian state-media broadcast said Tehran could be stepped back if Washington removed its sanctions.
+Iran announced Sunday it would not abide by any limits made in the 2015 nuclear agreement on the number of uranium enrichment centrifuges.
+However, Iranian state media broadcast said Tehran could be stepped back if Washington removed its sanctions.

-Last May, Tehran stopped obeying some commitments in the 2015 nuclear deal after Trump administration in 2018 one-sidedly withdrew from the agreement.
-Trump ordered the reinforcement of sanctions on Iran that had been lifted in the past in according with the nuclear deal.
+Last May, Tehran stopped obeying some commitments in the 2015 nuclear deal after the Trump Administration one-sidedly withdrew from the agreement in 2018.
+Trump ordered the reinforcement of sanctions on Iran that had been lifted in the past by the nuclear deal.

 Related Articles